aig-hagen/aig_graph_component/README.md

 - `fixedLinkDistanceEnabled`
 - `showNodeLabels`
 - `showLinkLabels`
-- `nodeAutoResizeToLabelSize`
+- `nodeAutoGrowToLabelSize`
-  - if set to true, the nodes resize dynamically to match the labels width and height and words in the label will stay on a single line (no horizontal wrapping)
+  - if set to true, the *nodes can grow dynamically* to match the labels size
+    - words in the label will stay on a single line (no horizontal wrapping)
+    - the *minimal size* is the one set in the *default nodeProps* (this has also priority over the [individual size](#shape-and-size) you can set)
   - if set to false, the nodes have a fixed size, and label words may wrap to the next line or potentially overflow

 #### Individual-Element-Level Props
 - `nodeProps`
-  - expects a [node property object](#shape-and-size) with a different structure recarding the chosen shape
+  - expects a [node property object](#shape-and-size) with a different structure regarding the chosen shape

 #### Example of a full config input object